Investing

 TFSA (Tax-Free)

 Inside a TFSA, all of the above taxes are zero.
-This is why maxing out your TFSA first is so important.
+This is why I keep banging on about maxing out your TFSA first.
+It's the best deal in town.

 Common Mistakes

-- Trying to time the market: Nobody consistently predicts market tops and bottoms.
-Invest regularly regardless of whether the market is up or down (this is called rand-cost averaging).
+- Trying to time the market: Nobody consistently predicts tops and bottoms.
+Not you, not me, not that guy on Twitter.
+Invest regularly regardless of whether the market is up or down (rand-cost averaging).

-- Over-leveraging in trading: Leverage is a tool for experienced traders with strict risk management.
+- Over-leveraging in trading: Leverage is for experienced traders with strict risk management.
 For beginners, it's a fast track to zero.

 - Panic selling during crashes: Markets crash.
 It's normal.
 The JSE, S&P 500, and global markets have recovered from every crash in history.
 Selling during a crash locks in your losses.